INFORMATION FOR AWAN DAMAI VOLUNTEERS

 - Please align with our guidelines at Awan Damai: smoking, drugs, and alcohol free.
 Please be aware that Bali has a strict drug policy, which includes death penalty even for a minimum possession of marijuana.
 Please seriously consider if you can align with these guidelines before applying.

 - Volunteers will be provided with 3 vegetarian, delicious, Balinese/local cuisine meals per day (breakfast, lunch, and dinner).
+These meals will be catered/delivered from a local Balinese service.

 - There is unlimited clean drinking water available at Awan Damai.